spencertipping/tau/doc/sigma-search.md

 ## Futures in τ
 If we ran `du` on a filesystem with directory hardlinking (so a directory can have multiple parents), then we'd want to deduplicate futures by inode.
-Since that creates _O(n)_ space usage, we might also want to offload the future results into a database.
+Since that creates _O(n)_ space usage, we might also want to offload the `future<>` results into a database.

 Further, for problems that aren't `du` we might want to distribute the work in some way.
 So we want to reduce each worker to something that can negotiate futures with a simple ξ IO boundary.
 Here's the basic idea:

-1. `future<>` is replaced by a set of mutually recursive π functions, in this example `#f`, `#g`, etc
+1. `future<>` is replaced by an async-recursive-invocation operator, in this case `#f`
 2. `#f` generates a "future" (really just a hash of its args) and returns it; it emits its arguments as a future-execution request, which will be forwarded to the future controller
 3. The future controller checks caches and, if appropriate, adds the request to the main priority queue
-4. When the worker calls `!` to retrieve one or more futures' value, it emits a future-result request to the future controller (to inform it about how to close out threads)
+4. When the worker calls `!` to retrieve one or more futures' values, it emits a future-result request to the future controller (to inform it about how to close out threads)
 5. When a thread returns, the return value is emitted with its future key to the future controller, which can then alert whichever worker (if any) was depending on it

+**TODO:** diagram all of the IO

 **TODO:** verify this plan, make sure we have a way to control space complexity -- I guess worst-case we can kill a thread and restart it later